Whether you are meeting a client, a colleague, or a friend, these meeting places provide the perfect setting.

 Kath’s Tip: If you are working alone, go for a booth seat in non-busy times, where you can spread out, and try my favourite – cold-brew iced coffee – in the warmer months.

-Caravan, Kings Cross
+Caravan, Kings Cross (Currently open)

 Situated on Granary Square behind Kings Cross Station, this spot is especially useful for meetings with people travelling into London, although many Londoners also relish the opportunity to visit this recently redeveloped area.